Pelicans vs. Mavericks Prediction & Picks - November 14

 Pelicans Performance Insights

 - On the glass, New Orleans is 15th in the NBA in rebounds (44.4 per game).
-It is third-worst in rebounds conceded (48.6 per game).
+It is third-worst in rebounds allowed (48.6 per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.